educostadev/NotionSocialMediaPostAutomation/README.md

 - `-Dinterval=<MINUTES>` Amount of minutes to be added to the current time to check if pages from Notion is between NOW and NOW + INTERVAL.
 If not specified the default value is 5 minutes.
 - `-DshouldPostOnLinkedin=<FALSE|TRUE>` Turn off the last step to post on Linkedin.
 Default value is TRUE when not specified.
 - `-DshouldPostOnTwitter=<FALSE|TRUE>` Turn off the last step to post on Linkedin.
 Default value is TRUE when not specified.
-- `-DrequestLinkedinTokenOnly=<FALSE|TRUE>` Run the application only to request the linkedin token.
-Provide the URL for authorization using the browser.
-The default value is FALSE when not specified.
+- `requestLinkedinTokenOnly` This is an application ARGS parameter."
+Run the application only to request the linkedin token.
+Give you the URL for authorization, you should use the browser for complete the process.

 ## Make Script